huynguy-db/arcion-docs/content/docs/reference-docs/exctractor-ref.md

             * **split-method**: Used to override the global split method in the specific table
             * **extraction-method**: Used to override the global extraction method in the specified table
             * **tpt-num-files-per-job**: Used to override the global Num files per TPT job in the specified table
             * **row-identifier-key**: Here you can specify a list of columns which uniquely identify a row in this table.
 If a table does not have a PK/UK defined and if the table has a subset of columns that can uniquely identify rows in the table, it is strongly recommended to specify that subset of columns as a row-identifier key.
-Specifying an identifier can significantly improve the performance of the over replication of this table.
+Specifying an identifier can significantly improve the performance of incremental replication of this table.
             * **extraction-priority**: Priority for scheduling extraction of table.
 Higher value is higher priority.
 Both positive and negative values are allowed.
 Default priority is 0 if unspecified.
             * **normalize**: This parameter is only supported for Mongo Database as a source.
 The configuration is used to configure the normalization of data.
               * **de-duplicate**: true/false (Default set to false) To de-duplicate data during normalization